Handle Prerequisites by Declaring Dependencies in MSIX

 </Dependencies>

-To make a dependency optional, we can use the uap6:Optional attribute which can be placed in the AppxManifest like:
+To make a dependency optional, we can use the uap6:Optional attribute and set it to true:

 <Dependencies>